joSartek/site_perso/content/home/about.md

 # Biography

+My name is Jonathan Sarton and I am Temporary Assistant, Teaching and Research at Université de Reims Champagne-Ardenne in France.
-I obtained my PhD in high performance visualization in November 2018 at Université de Reims (France)...
+I obtained my PhD in high performance visualization in 2018 at Université de Reims (France).